sjorsduffhues/getting-and-cleaning-data-assignment/CodeBook.md

 2. the testing and training data are merged to one dataset
 3. only measurements on the mean and standard deviation are extracted
 4. descriptive activity and variable names are added
-	a. names starting with a "t" are named "Time"
+	* names starting with a "t" are named "Time"
-	b. names starting with an "f" are named "Frequency"
+	* names starting with an "f" are named "Frequency"
-	c.
-"Acc" is replaced by "Accelerometer"
+	* "Acc" is replaced by "Accelerometer"
-	d.
-"Gyro" is replaced by "Gyroscope"
+	* "Gyro" is replaced by "Gyroscope"
-	e.
-"Mag" is replaced by "Magnitude"
+	* "Mag" is replaced by "Magnitude"
-	f.
-"BodyBody" is replaced by "Body"
+	* "BodyBody" is replaced by "Body"

 ## Variables of the tidydata dataset: